deth2jt/jerome_Challenge/README.md

 ![image](https://user-images.githubusercontent.com/458820/111347400-8d8b7080-8655-11eb-92b7-d462016f0b23.png)

-NB: atop of each module maybe a link to website that found useful will working out kinks
+NB: atop of each module maybe a link to website that found useful while working out kinks

 Also python code can be found as shown below:
 ```